platformspec/site/docs/contributing/involvement.md

 We review all pull requests carefully and work with contributors to ensure that every change is aligned with the project’s goals.
 Please include relevant tests and updates to documentation as needed.

-Details for how to work on the actual code base are described in the https://github.com/platformspec/site `README.md`.
+Details for how to work on the actual code base are described in the project [README.md](https://github.com/platformspec/site/blob/main/README.md).

 ## How to Start Contributing